thomaspinckney3/cs4501/Project2.md

 using Django 1.8.8 which is not the latest version on the Django website.
 Make sure you're looking at the correct version!

 A note on code layout.
-I prefer to have my projects layed out like
+I prefer to have my projects laid out like
 this: